Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

   - When Windu spoke, I was a bit disgruntled
   - I was never Ahsoka's biggest fan, but this part hit me in the feels
   - While I wasn't necessarily Ahsoka's biggest admirer, this particular scene stirred up strong emotions within me

+## 2023/04/24
+- accrue: to increase in number or amount over a period of time
+- eschew: to avoid something intentionally, or to give something up
+- stranded: unable to leave somewhere because of a problem such as not having any transport or money

+- example:
+  - He left me stranded in town with no car and no money for a bus